haera/HACS408E/content/schedule/week-02/lab-2/_index.md

 1. Do you see any patterns in the output?

    - Are symbols named the same?
    - Are common symbols in the same section?
 If so which section?
+(Hint:
+     `man nm`)

 1. Do you see any similarities between the symbols?